SumoLogic/sumologic-documentation/docs/contribution/markdown-features.md

 import Iframe from 'react-iframe';

+## Resuable Content

+You can create sections of content as markdown files in `/docs/reuse`.

 ## MDX and React Components

 [MDX](https://mdxjs.com/) can make your documentation more **interactive** and allows using any **React components inside Markdown**: